Some traders find day-trading Nifty much easier than trading stocks. Successful Nifty traders follow a robust trading system when trading Nifty.

 Start the trading day by analyzing the Nifty Daily Trend bias.

-Use a Master Trend following system like the JNSAR indicator to achieve this.
+Use a Daily Trend following system like the JNSAR indicator to achieve this.

 If the Nifty is trading above the JNSAR line have a bullish bias for the day and vice versa.